stborchert/shs/README.txt

 -- REQUIREMENTS --

-The modules "Taxonomy" and "Views" (Drupal core) needs to be enabled for SHS to work properly.
+The module "Taxonomy" (Drupal core) needs to be enabled for SHS to work properly.

 -- INSTALLATION --